jasonbayton/11ty/_src/blog/2019/03/android-enterprise-in-q-features-and-clarity-on-da-deprecation.md

 >
 > — Jason Bayton (@JasonBayton) [March 28, 2019](https://twitter.com/JasonBayton/status/1111256034461532161?ref_src=twsrc%5Etfw)

-<script async="" charset="utf-8" src="https://platform.twitter.com/widgets.js"></script></div></figure>There’s certainly justification for making the process of deploying work profiles on corporate devices simpler and quicker for the above alone, but that’s just *one* reason.
+There’s certainly justification for making the process of deploying work profiles on corporate devices simpler and quicker for the above alone, but that’s just *one* reason.

 My friend [Arsen](https://www.linkedin.com/in/profileab/) quipped: